filecoin-project/FIPs/FIPS/fil-filplussubsidy.md

 This coupling theoretically means the verified deal power boost reduces the hardware cost to attack the network by a factor of 10, if colluding notaries would bless all of a malicious provider's storage (this is an impractical attack today, though).

-This proposal **makes the subsidy direct**, reducing complexity and coupling between the storage market and individual sectors, and clearly separating security from reward distribution policy.
+This proposal **makes the reward direct**, reducing complexity and coupling between the storage market and individual sectors, and clearly separating security from reward distribution policy.

 This means that verified deals no longer contribute to consensus power, though they continue to earn the